 - Creator of the Lean Teaching pedagogy in higher education

-M.L.
-“Bob” Emiliani is a professor, researcher, author, historian of progressive management, and executive trainer.
+Professor M.L.
+“Bob” Emiliani is an engineer, researcher, author, historian of progressive management, educational reformer, and executive trainer.
 He is a long-time TPS/Lean practitioner and was the first to focus on Lean leadership as an area of scholarly study.
 Prior joining academia, Dr. Emiliani worked in industry for 15 years and had management responsibility in engineering (R&D, new product development) and operations (manufacturing and supply chain).
 He also had responsibility for implementing TPS in manufacturing and supply networks at Pratt & Whitney.
 He also created the Lean Teaching pedagogy (personalized learning) as a professor in higher education.